Study Abroad Policy

 Students are obligated to be aware of and comply with local laws and customs while abroad.
 Respect of local customs includes the conscious awareness of cultural attitudes toward personal behavior.
 As representatives of McNeese, the University expects students studying abroad to behave in a manner that is respectful of the rights and well-being of others.

-Students participating in study abroad programs are expected to adhere to the University’s Code of Student Conduct and Academic Integrity, the policies and procedures of the study abroad program, and any and all terms set forth by ISEP and the study abroad institution.
+Students participating in study abroad programs are expected to adhere to the University’s Code of Student Conduct, the policies and procedures of the study abroad program, and any and all terms set forth by ISEP and the study abroad institution.

 Administrative Oversight

-• The McNeese ISEP coordinator is responsible for annually reviewing the fixed amount charged for tuition and fees, room, and board and recommending revisions to Senior Staff as needed.
+- The McNeese ISEP coordinator is responsible for annually reviewing the fixed amount charged for tuition and fees, room, and board and recommending revisions to the Executive Leadership Team as needed.

 Communication